Jasminewong92/Jiemin-Huang.github.io/README.md

 - M.S. in Chinese Medicinal Science

-- Take on advance study in the field of life science.
+- Take on advance study in the field of oncology research.